Firm asks judge to vacate, alter Arizona copper mine ruling

 TUCSON, Ariz.
-(AP) - The company proposing to build an Arizona copper mine has submitted a request for a federal judge to vacate or amend a ruling that stopped work.
+(AP) - The company proposing to build an Arizona copper mine has submitted a request for a federal judge to vacate or amend a ruling that stopped work, a report said.

-The Arizona Daily Star reported Wednesday that Rosemont Copper Co. has asked U.S. District Court Judge James Soto to change his July 31 ruling because it says opponents lack standing to sue.
+Rosemont Copper Co. has asked U.S. District Court Judge James Soto to change his July 31 ruling because it says opponents lack standing to sue, The Arizona Daily Star reported Wednesday.

-The company says Soto ruled that Rosemont Copper lacked valid mining claims on public land where it wants to dump waste rock and tailings.
+Soto ruled that Rosemont Copper lacked valid mining claims on more than 3.75 square miles (9.7 square kilometers) of public land where it wants to dump waste rock and tailings, the company said.

-Officials say the request is the first step toward appealing the ruling concerning the $1.9 billion open-pit mine project.
+The request is the first step toward appealing the ruling concerning the $1.9 billion open-pit mine project, officials said.

 Rosemont Copper is the Arizona subsidiary of Toronto-based Hudbay Minerals Inc., which holds the mining claims and owns the property 36 miles (58 kilometers) southeast of Tucson.